JohannesBuchner/APEMoST/doc/manual.rst

 	$ apemost-directory/simplesin.exe check

-A full list of flags can be found in the `api documentation <api/html/index.html>`_, with their meaning and default values.
+A full list of flags can be found in the `API documentation <api/index.html>`_, with their meaning and default values.
 This is a good resource that you should keep open.

 If you were to write a new calibration algorithm, or use a different adaptive MCMC algorithm,